1875

 1953

-The last narrow-gauge tram line in Cracow is liquidated
+Closure of the last narrow-gauge tram line in Kraków

 1956

-MPK extends the scope of its business activity to include cab transportation
+MPK extends the scope of its services to include cab transportation

 1960